codurance/site/_posts/2018-09-03-the-functional-style-part-3.md

 }
 ```

 A lambda function (often just called a _lambda_) is an unnamed function.
 They could have just called them anonymous functions, and then everyone would have known straight away what they are.
 But that doesn’t sound as impressive, so lambdas it is.
-The point of a lambda is where you need a function in that place and only there, there is no need to create a named function elsewhere so you simply define it right there instead.
+The point of a lambda is where you need a function in that place and only there; it is not needed anywhere else so you simply define it right there and then.
 It doesn’t need a name.
-If you _did_ need to reuse it somewhere else then you would consider defining it as a named function and referencing it by name instead.
+If you _did_ need to reuse it somewhere else then you would consider defining it as a named function and referencing it by name instead, like I did in the first Javascript example.
 Without lambda functions, programming with jQuery and Node would be very tiresome indeed.

 Lambda functions are defined various ways in different languages: